 Likewise, similar strategies should be explored for a JWST deep field aimed to detect the first stars/galaxies \cite{Bromm:2003vv,Barkana:2000fd}.
 CMB measurements of the reionization optical depth suggest that the first stars formed at redshfits $z\sim 10$, and these stars should emit radiation that today falls in the wavelengths probed by JWST \cite{Santos:2002hd,Trenti:2009cj}.
 Still, the abundance of these objects, their luminosity function, etc., are largely a matter of guesswork.
 It may well be that the population of the first stars/galaxies will fill the entire image, or that there may be a vast population of low-flux sources from lower redshifts that may obscure the EoR objects of interest, as suggested in Ref.~\cite{Windhorst:2007}.
 The very faint EoR sources, in this case, will be easiest identified in the cleanest field on the sky.
 Again, an adaptive survey strategy to identify the cleanest of several candidate patches may well be warranted.

 In this regard, one should be mindful of an inherent difference between the application of adaptive survey strategies to stochastic measurements and deep-field imaging.
 While a choice of an optimal sky patch for deep-field imaging may considerably improve the sensitivity of a given experiment, the initial stage of exploration is mostly wasted.
-Therefore, the figure-of-merit when comparing different strategies should be the speed of convergence onto the optimal arm instead of the total regret, and the best-performing algorithms may be different.
+Therefore, the overall figure-of-merit when comparing different strategies should be the speed of convergence onto the optimal patch instead of the total regret, and the best-performing algorithms may be different.
 Nevertheless, an initial stage of exploration may still prove invaluable in reducing the error in the integrated signal from the chosen patch to image.

-A somewhat different version of the MAB problem in the context of astronomical observations shows up in the case of follow-up observations of transients \cite{Djorgovski:2011rv}, for example.
+A somewhat different kind of MAB-like problem in the context of astronomical observations shows up in the case of follow-up observations of transients \cite{Djorgovski:2011rv}, for example.
 In this case, the exploration versus exploitation tradeoff is manifested in the challenge of allocating the wide array of resources to the task, each with very different characteristics and cost functions.
-Hence, the figure-of-merit for comparing various algorithms may once again be different than considered here.
+Hence, the overall figure-of-merit for comparing various algorithms may once again be different than considered here.

-We leave the detailed study of the prospects of MAB strategies in these setups to future work.
+We leave the detailed study of the prospects of adaptive strategies in these setups to future work.